State of the art features:

 Machines don’t have human subjectivity when performing analysis.
 As a producer, your decisions will benefit from a higher sensitivity, objectivity and accuracy provided by SoundTalks®.

 It means judicious antibiotic use5

-Treatment measures and costs are always an important concern.
+Treatment implementation and costs are always an important concern.
 Earlier disease detection might enable earlier treatment; and earlier treatment may mean less medication usage5 and better outcomes as opposed to treating disease late in its course when some animals are in a chronic state.